ljnovoa/Decision-Modeling-Analytics/CLT Sampling Lab/README.md

 A standalone browser tool for exploring sampling distributions and the Central Limit Theorem.

 Open `index.html` in a browser.
-No installation, server, or internet connection is required.
+No installation or server is required.
+An internet connection loads Space Mono and the Doto title font from Google Fonts; the app otherwise uses system monospace fallbacks.

 ## Included files

 - `index.html` - the complete interactive app
-- `Excalifont-Regular.woff2` - local font used by the app

 ## Notes